 You have worked hard all year long and now have a chance to show off all that hard work!
 No matter if this is your first recital or you are old hat, it always takes courage to stand before people and share your hard work and talent.
 Remember: everyone who is listening is in awe that you are brave enough to get up there.
 Enjoy sharing your progress and talent!

 I know we teachers at Forte are so proud of all our students, big and little, for their hard work.
-This year has been amazing and we hope some or all these tips help you prepare for a fantastic and fun recital performance.
+We hope some or all these tips help you prepare for a fantastic and fun recital performance.

-We hope to see you there: Saturday, June 17 @ 11am and 1:30pm at Duncan United Church on Ingram Street.
+We hope to see you there: Saturday, December 3rd at Duncan United Church on Ingram Street.